wcarter609/OpenOpys/README.md

 ```

-Using the OpenOpys object, one can perform a number of queries:
+Using the OpenOpys object, one can perform a number of queries.
+E.g.:
 ```python
 opys.list_popular_composers() # List popular compsoers according to openopus database [{'id': '87',